 The Church will be open daily for private prayer on weekdays from 10.30am to 6pm (funerals permitting) and on Sundays from 12 noon to 6pm.
 Please enter by the Main Porch Door and exit by the side door (near the Nun’s Chapel).
 Please ensure social distancing when visiting the church and use hand sanitizers provided when entering and leaving.

 St Patrick’s Esker/Dodsboro/Adamstown

-The Sunday 10.30am family Mass will continue for the present as a live broadcast on the parish website.
-This online Mass is aimed at younger parishioners and their families; it is an accessible liturgy for children and enables them to participate more fully in the Sunday Mass.
+The 10.30am Family Mass is now open to the public –This Mass is aimed at younger parishioners and their families; it is an accessible liturgy for children and enables them to participate more fully in the Sunday Mass.

 Parish of Divine Mercy,

 Sunday Mass Times:

 Sunday 10:15am and 12:15pm